IFL-CAMP/easy_handeye/README.md

 example for integrating `easy_handeye` into your own launch scripts.

 ## News
+- version 0.4.3
+    - documentation and bug fixes
 - version 0.4.2
     - fixes for the freehand robot movement scenario
 - version 0.4.1